-Since the recourse bound is an important measure of quality, this provides a significant contribution to the area of dynamic approximate matchings. \\ {\bf 1.1.2~ A generalization for weighted matchings.~} The result of Theorem \ref{main} can be generalized seamlessly for approximate maximum weight matching in graphs with bounded aspect ratio $\psi$,\footnote{The \emph{aspect ratio} $\psi = \psi(G)$ of a weighted graph $G=(V,E,w)$ is defined as $\psi = \frac{\max_{e \in E} w(e)} {\min_{e \in E} w(e)}$.} by using the transformation provided by Theorem \ref{th:main} rather than \ref{th:MCM}, as summarized in the following theorem. \begin{Theorem} Any dynamic algorithm for maintaining a $\beta$-approximate maximum weight matching (shortly, \emph{$\beta$-MWM}) with update time $T$ in a dynamic graph with aspect ratio always bounded by $\psi$, for any $\beta \ge 1$, $T, \eps > 0$ and $\psi$, can be \emph{transformed} into an algorithm for maintaining a $(\beta(1 +\eps))$-MWM with an update time of $T + O(\psi/\eps)$ and a worst-case recourse bound of $O(\psi/\eps)$.
+Since the recourse bound is an important measure of quality, this provides a significant contribution to the area of dynamic matching algorithms. \\ {\bf Weighted matchings.~} The result of Theorem \ref{main} can be generalized for approximate MWM in graphs with bounded aspect ratio $\psi$, by using the much more intricate transformation provided by Theorem \ref{th:main} (compared to Theorem \ref{th:MCM}), as summarized in the next theorem.
+(The \emph{aspect ratio} $\psi = \psi(G)$ of a weighted graph $G=(V,E,w)$ is defined as $\psi = \frac{\max_{e \in E} w(e)} {\min_{e \in E} w(e)}$.) \begin{Theorem} Any dynamic algorithm for maintaining a $\beta$-approximate MWM (shortly, \emph{$\beta$-MWM}) with update time $T$ in a dynamic graph with aspect ratio always bounded by $\psi$, for any $\beta \ge 1$, $T, \eps > 0$ and $\psi$, can be \emph{transformed} into an algorithm for maintaining a $(\beta(1 +\eps))$-MWM with update time $T + O(\psi/\eps)$ and worst-case recourse bound $O(\psi/\eps)$.
 If the original time bound $T$ is amortized/worst-case, so is the resulting time bound of $T + O(\psi/\eps)$, while the recourse bound $O(\psi/\eps)$ always holds in the worst-case.
-This applies to the fully dynamic setting (and thus to the incremental and decremental settings), under both edge and vertex updates. \end{Theorem} \\ {\bf 1.1.3~ Scenarios with high recourse bounds.~} There are various scenarios where high recourse bounds may naturally arise.
-In such scenarios our reductions (Theorems \ref{main} and \ref{main2}) can come into play to achieve low worst-case recourse bounds.
-Furthermore, although a direct application of our reductions may only hurt the update time, we demonstrate the usefulness of these reductions in achieving low update time bounds in some natural settings (where we might not care at all about recourse bounds); this, we believe, provides another strong motivation for our reductions.
-The details are deferred to Appendix \ref{12}. \\
+This applies to the fully dynamic setting under edge and/or vertex updates. \end{Theorem}